How Does AI Impact SEO? Why I Now Track AI Citations Alongside Rankings

 How AI Is Transforming SEO Workflows

-AI hasn't just changed how users search.
-It's fundamentally altered how marketing teams approach SEO work.
-A recent survey found that 47% of marketers now use AI SEO tools to improve search efficiency, with 84% using them to identify emerging trends.
+AI has not just changed how people search.
+It has changed how marketing teams do SEO work.
+A recent survey found that 47% of marketers now use AI SEO tools to improve efficiency, with 84% using them to spot emerging trends.

 AI-Powered Keyword Research and Analysis

-Machine learning algorithms process vast datasets to uncover keyword opportunities that would take human researchers weeks to identify.
+- They surface keyword opportunities that would take a human researcher weeks to find

-These tools use natural language processing to understand user intent beyond exact-match keywords.
-They can identify question-based queries, conversational phrases and topical clusters that map to how AI search systems process information.
+These tools use natural language processing to read intent beyond exact-match keywords.
+They pick up question-based queries, conversational phrases and topical clusters that map to how AI search systems actually process information.

 Content Creation and Optimisation